ecbaldono/Credit-Card-Fraud-Detection/README.md

 * [Email](mailto:ebaldonojr@gmail.com)

 ---
-*This project was completed as part of the AIM Machine Learning Capstone.*
+*Developed as the final capstone project for the Postgraduate Diploma in AI & Machine Learning at the Asian Institute of Management.*